Current Travel Restrictions & Requirements

 Below we've also made sure to provide detailed information on the individual restrictions on each county/island within the state of Hawaii.
 In that same section, we've also included details about secondary post-arrival testing that may be required, depending on which island(s) you visit.

 Hawaii Travel Restrictions - Summary of topics discussed on this page.
-Click any link to drop down to that specific question.
+Click any link below to directly scroll to that topic.

 - Vaccination Updates & information if you've previously tested positive for COVID-19